Search models, users, collections, and posts

 MakerWorld OpenSCAD implementation

-I've optimized my script for MakerWorld's scad implementation, which is great but currently has some limitiations.
-You can also download OpenScad yourself and use from there.
+I've optimized my script for MakerWorld's scad implementation, You can also download OpenScad yourself and use from there.

 How to Customize